hnavilur/webex-contact-center-flows/menu_autoattendant_template/README.md

 ### Pre-requisites

-- Create Entry Point, Queue, Teams, and Entry Point Mapping from the Webex Contact Center Management Portal.
+- Create Entry Point, Queue, Teams, and Entry Point Mapping from the Control Hub settings page for Webex Contact Center.
 Refer to the Webex Contact Center Setup and Administration Guide.
 - This flow uses Cisco Text-to-Speech (TTS).
 Upload required static audio files if using your own audio for the prompts.

 ### Flow Breakdown